 - Green salads with citrus dressing

-Our Viognier grapes were grown on our certified organic estate vineyard.
+Our Viognier grapes were grown on our certified organic and biodynamic estate vineyard.

 We use most of our Viognier in our Côtes de Tablas Blanc each year.
 However, in 2017, we were so pleased by our Viognier lots that we reserved a small quantity of Viognier for a single-varietal bottling